smartnic/trex-configuration/README.md

 #### Step 1.4: Name Experiment (optional)
 <img src="instruction-images/name-expr.png" width="700px" />

-#### Step 1.5: Schedule Experiment
+#### Step 1.5: Start or Schedule Experiment
+You can choose to start the experiment right away (just click "Finish" in the screen below) or schedule it to start at some time in the future.

-*Default/Intial time for an experiment is 16 hours.
-You can extend it later when the experiments boots up.*
+The default/initial duration for which an experiment may run (i.e., the time that the machines will be available to you) is 16 hours.
+You can extend an experiment later after the experiment boots up.

 <img src="instruction-images/schedule.png" width="700px" />

+##### Failures/slow cases.

+Sometimes, starting an experiment can fail when CloudLab has insufficient resources available.
+If your experiment fails due to insufficient resources, you can check for future resource availability at [link]https://www.cloudlab.us/resinfo.php[/link] -- look for future availability of machine instances of type "xl170" in the Utah cluster.
+You need at least 2 available machines for our experiment.
+You can also make reservations for machines at a future time by following instructions from [link]http://docs.cloudlab.us/reservations.html[/link].
+Please contact us if you have any difficulty.

+If your experiment is successfully scheduled, it might still keep you waiting with the message `Please wait while we get your experiments ready`.
+This can happen sometimes since we use a custom disk image (to help you avoid setting up dependencies)

 ### Step 2: Setup Nodes
 #### Step 2.1: Update Node 1 Configurations